 Leadership in research, education and outreach that transfers results to the market

-The SCCER BIOSWEET aims at providing solutions to problems arising from the energy transition.
-In order to do so, the best partners along the innovation chain are involved and the potentially most effective ideas along the whole technology readiness level scale are promoted.
+The SCCER BIOSWEET aims to provide solutions to problems arising from the energy transition.
+In order to do this, the best partners along the innovation chain are involved and the potentially most effective ideas along the whole technology readiness level scale are promoted.
 Another crucial investment of the SCCER BIOSWEET is the development of capacity at higher education institutions.

 Double Switzerland’s energy consumption from biomass

 The SCCER BIOSWEET develops and implements biomass valorization technologies to make the Swiss energy turnaround happen.
 For 2050, the Federal Energy Strategy foresees a contribution of 100 Petajoules from bioenergy to the final energy consumption.
 To meet this ambitious goal the current energy consumption from biomass needs to be doubled.
 The SCCER BIOSWEET’s research and development activities are designed accordingly.

 On the one hand, the technological goal is to exploit biomass resources to the highest sustainable extent.
 This is pursued by pushing the conversion and efficiency limits of existing bioenergy technologies, by improving the feedstock utilization, by creating new and innovative biomass value chains, and by designing better integrated energy systems.
 On the other hand, the SCCER BIOSWEET reaches out to promote alternative energy carriers for use in mobility or heat and power applications and it offers knowledge to support the energy policy and market development.